8 Things that Must Be Seen in Malaga

-If you think the Costa del Sol is soulless, you clearly haven't been to Málaga.
-Packed with history and brimming with a youthful vigor that proudly acknowledges its multi-layered past, the city that gave the world Picasso has transformed itself in spectacular fashion.
-It now boasts half a dozen new art galleries, a radically rethought port area, and a developing art district called Soho.
-Not that Málaga was ever lacking in energy: the Spanish bar scene is authentic and lively, while the food culture encompasses both Michelin-starred restaurants and charmingly rustic fish shacks
+If you believe the Costa del Sol lacks character, you haven't visited Málaga.
+Rich in history and vibrant with a youthful energy that embraces its diverse past, the city that introduced Picasso to the world has undergone a remarkable transformation.
+It now features several new art galleries, a completely redesigned port area, and an emerging art district known as Soho.
+Málaga has always been full of life: the Spanish bar scene is genuine and lively, and the food culture includes both Michelin-starred restaurants and quaint, rustic fish shacks.
+Discover the 8 Things that Must Be Seen in Malaga

 Museum Picasso